Getting started

 Prerequisites

-- Databricks CLI: install and configure it according to the official tutorial.
+npm - Databricks CLI (v0.286.0 or higher): install and configure it according to the official tutorial.

 Learn how to create and deploy a sample Databricks application that uses AppKit with the Databricks CLI.